 How To Get Rid Of Toxic People

-- Set boundaries.
+- Set verbal and physical boundaries.
+Let them know what is and isn’t okay with you.
 Do not let a toxic person become your weakness.

 - Practice self-compassion, self-care, and self-acceptance.